Electric Magnetic Field Generation | White Paper

 Figure 2 – Typical VSWR – Biconical

-In EMC applications loads having VSWR ratios > 1:6 are quite common.
-A 1:6 VSWR means that 50% of the output power is reflected and therefore returned to the amplifiers final stage.
-In the following sections some application examples in the 20 to 1000 MHz (and above) frequency range.
-The effects of the VSWR and how these effects have to be taken into account with respect to selecting the correct amplifier with respect to it’s class of operation.
+VSWR ratios > 1:6 are frequently encountered in EMC applications.
+A VSWR of 1:6 implies that 50% of the output power is reflected and returned to the amplifier’s final stage.
+In the upcoming sections, we’ll discuss some application examples in the 20 to 1000 MHz (and higher) frequency range and how the VSWR impacts amplifier selection for the correct class of operation.amplifier with respect to it’s class of operation.

 Electric Magnetic Field Generation below 80 MHz